mark-ruddy/neurorecovery/report/report_neurorecovery.md

 - Appointment Scheduling and Reminders: The NeuroRecovery app should handle scheduling of appointments and reminders for both the patient and the therapist.
 - Video-Record Exercises: Exercises performed by patient should have an option to be recorded, which a therapist can review at a later date.
 - Language Features: The apps support to display in multiple languages.
-The NeuroRecovery app will aim to support the UNs six official languages which are Arabic, Chinese, English, French, Russian and Spanish [TODO].
+The NeuroRecovery app will aim to support the UNs six official languages which are Arabic, Chinese, English, French, Russian and Spanish [12].

 The functionalities being reviewed by the clinicians for mHealth are quite broad, for example including a feature for displaying patient health insurance information.
 The NeuroRecovery app will focus on developing high quality features instead of a high quantity of features, so that they can be delivered in a reasonble time as a Minimum Viable Product (MVP).